 All of the automation workflows are triggered when a particular event happens — an order placed in your store, abandoned cart, or a new opt-in.
 But what if you have just set up the automation and don't want to lose the opportunity of following up to the orders placed yesterday or two days ago?
 In that case, you can use the look-back setting of the preset automation workflows, letting you trigger the workflow retrospectively.

 In this article, we explain what presets can be triggered retrospectively and how you can set them up.

 Only some of the automation presets can be triggered retrospectively:

 If you'd like Omnisend to look back into your carts and order history, you should select the workflow from the presets menu.
-To do this, proceed to the Automations tab -> click on the New workflow button -> Shopper or Buyer -> select the workflow from the table.
+To do this, proceed to the Automations tab -> click on the New workflow button -> check the Post-purchase option -> select the Order Follow-up workflow.

 If you don't want your automations to be retrospective, just create a custom workflow with the appropriate trigger.

 If you wish to trigger the workflow that is not listed in the table, you can choose the preset having the same trigger.
 For example, Order Feedback and Cross-Sell automations can be replaced with the Order Follow-up preset.

 💬 Learn how you can save the design of the Email to the Templates and re-use in a different flow.

 With the delay setting, you can choose the time when the workflow should be triggered or how long back in the history the event can be.
 If you set the delay to 30 days, the Order Placed trigger will trigger all of the workflows that were placed within the last 30 days.